Walking at Haldon Forest Park

 Our walking trails cover varied terrain.

-• The Discovery trail is wide, surfaced, and mostly level.
-The Discovery trail is suitable for manual wheelchairs.
+- The Discovery trail is wide, surfaced, and mostly level.
+The Discovery trail is suitable for some manual wheelchairs.

-• The Raptor trail is mostly surfaced with some steep slopes.
-The Raptor trail is suitable for most mobility scooters.
+- The Raptor trail is mostly surfaced with some steep slopes.
+The Raptor trail is suitable for some mobility scooters.

 Our network of surfaced forest roads includes some steep slopes and is suitable for most mobility scooters.